trucho/mdcv/index.md

 `2015`
 __Faculty - Neurobiology summer course__
 - *Marine Biological Laboratory, Woods Hole, MA, U.S.A*
-Partnered with Dr. Jon Sack to teach and train students on the theoretical principles of electrophysiology and the practical aspects of single-channel recordings, leading to the development of a short research project.
+Taught and trained students on the theoretical principles of electrophysiology and the practical aspects of single-channel recordings, leading to the development of a short research project.

 `2011`
 __Research and teaching assistant - Neurobiology summer course__